d-bohn/fizzr/README.md

 The `fizzr` package (*phys*iological analysis in *r*) is a tidy implementation/port of the `PhysioScripts` suite of functions, originally published by Christie and Gianaros (2013).
 Further documentation and relevant publication can be found online in the journal [*Behavioral Research Methods*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3767411/).

+The original `.RData` file for the `PhysioScripts` package is included in the `data` folder.
+However, all of these original functions have been transferred to the package as "legacy" functions that are still callable (as of now).

 Installing
 ----------